 A comparison of security threats to Drupal 7, Drupal 8, and Zesty.io since 2015.

 You don’t need us to tell you how costly — both monetarily and in terms of brand reputation — a cyber attack can be.
 Drupal isn’t alone in dealing with the spike in cyber attacks around the world, but as mentioned previously, these recurring Drupal security issues are seen to be giant red flags by most enterprises.

 The Drupal Time Suck

-Last but certainly not least, is the time you and your developers will have to invest into maintaining, updating, migrating, and securing Drupal.
+Last but certainly not least, is the time you and your developers will have to invest in maintaining, updating, migrating, and securing Drupal.
 And time — as the old saying goes — is money.

-Firstly, you’re developers will need to keep their fingers on the pulse to get the latest Drupal news.
+Firstly, your developers will need to keep their fingers on the pulse to get the latest Drupal news.
 Not for leisure, but for the security of your digital presence.
-For example, when Drupalgeddon2 hit, Drupal released a patch some time after to fix the vulnerability.
+For example, when Drupalgeddon2 hit, Drupal released a patch sometime after to fix the vulnerability.
 Developers who reacted quickly were able to minimize their risk by applying the update quickly (which is a time-consuming task in and of itself).
 Developers and brands who weren’t paying close attention were still vulnerable over a month later, as mentioned.

 And let’s not forget about the number of hours you need to migrate to the latest version when the time comes.
 You could do this yourself, but you would be spending quite some time away from your core business objectives and potentially lose out on revenue.
 Or, you could hire an experienced, and therefore expensive, Drupal developer to look after your site.
 A less experienced Drupal developer might be cheaper, but their lack of experience may pose a risk to your digital presence.